-On September 25, the American Freedom Law Center (AFLC) filed a federal civil rights lawsuit in the United States District Court for the Eastern District of Michigan on behalf of several Christian evangelists who were violently attacked by a Muslim mob at the Arab International Festival held this past June in Dearborn, Michigan.
+Detroit, Michigan (September 25, 2012) — Today, the American Freedom Law Center (AFLC), a national Judeo-Christian public interest law firm, filed a federal civil rights lawsuit in the United States District Court for the Eastern District of Michigan on behalf of several Christian evangelists who were violently attacked by a Muslim mob at the Arab International Festival held this past June in Dearborn, Michigan.
 The violent attack was captured on video, which has gone viral on YouTube.

 The Christians are suing officials from the Wayne County Sheriff’s Office who sided with the Muslim mob intent on suppressing the Christians’ speech.
 As alleged in the lawsuit, the officials failed to protect the Christians and in fact ordered them to leave the Arab Festival under threat of arrest for “disorderly conduct.”
 Not one Muslim was arrested for engaging in the violent criminal attack of the Christians.
 One of the named defendants is Deputy Chief Mike Jaafar, a Muslim who was featured in the now-cancelled show, “All American Muslim,” which appeared on The Learning Channel (TLC).